AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-iros-2024.md

 | 58      | Cognitron                 | Abhinav Pillai<br/>Abid Ansari<br/>Muhamed Shijas<br/>Safa N<br/>Razeen Rasheed | Indian Institute of Technology, Kharagpur |

 !!! note
     The above table will be updated with newly registered teams within a few days of registration.
-Please contact [Chinmay Samak](mailto:csamak@clemson.edu) or [Tanmay Samak](mailto:tsamak@clemson.edu) if you do not see your team entry for more than 7 days after registering.
+Please contact [:material-email: Chinmay Samak](mailto:csamak@clemson.edu) or [:material-email: Tanmay Samak](mailto:tsamak@clemson.edu) if you do not see your team entry for more than 7 days after registering.

 ## Results